manavarora506/manav_garden/content/tags/sapling.md

 ---
 title: Sapling
-description: Saplings are substantial bodies of information, and each one is fully-formed and could be published as its own blog post.
+description: Saplings are large bodies of information, and each one is fully-formed and could be its own post.
 ---